-Mélissa Rahmouni, Algerian-French, is the co-founder of ArabsThink.com.
+Mélissa Rahmouni is the co-founder of ArabsThink.com.
 Mélissa has written for Libération (French daily), Courrier International, Open Democracy and has lectured several times at the European Parliament on Algerian politics and authoritarianism.
 She was the former president of the Sciences Po Monde Arabe (Sciences Po Arab World) association.
-She completed her Bachelor’s degree at Sciences Po Paris, with a focus on Middle Eastern and North African studies.
-Mélissa spent one year at Saint Joseph University of Beirut, in the department of history and international relations.
+Mélissa completed her Bachelor’s degree at Sciences Po Paris, with a focus on Middle Eastern and North African studies, after which she spent one year at Saint Joseph University of Beirut, in the department of history and international relations.
 She is a Master student in International Security and Energy at Sciences Po Paris.
-Mélissa was chargée de mission for the Tunis-based NGO Al-Bawsala – Promoting Democracy in Tunisia.
-She currently resides in Cairo, Egypt.
+Mélissa was chargée de mission for the Tunis-based NGO Al-Bawsala – Promoting Democracy in Tunisia, and also worked in Egypt in 2012 and 2013.
 Click here for articles by the author; follow @MelissaRahmouni on twitter.

-Aïcha Gaaya, Tunisian, is a second-year student at Sciences Po Paris specialized in the Middle East and the broader Arab world.
+Aïcha Gaaya is a second-year student at Sciences Po Paris specialized in the Middle East and the broader Arab world.
 She is a founding member of “Al-Iltizam Assiyassi” (The Political Commitment) association.
 Click here for articles by the author; follow @aichagaaya on twitter.